 What does Julie mean?

 Julie \j(u)-lie\ as a girls' name is pronounced JOO-lee, ZHOO-lee.
-It is of French origin.
-Diminutive of Julia (Latin) "youthful; Jove's child".
+It is of French and Latin origin, and the meaning of Julie is "youthful; Jove's child".
+Diminutive of Julia.
 Imported from France in the 1920s.
 Strindberg used the name in this 1888 tragedy "Miss Julie".
 Actresses Julie Andrews, Julie Harris, Julie Walters, Julie Kavner; cookbook author Julee Rosso; pop singer Julee Cruise.

 Displayed below is the baby name popularity of Julie for girls.
 Julie reached its peak position of #18 in the U.S. during the years 1960-1969, and is presently at #409.
 (2014 Birth Statistics)